Skip to main content

 • Wider bands = larger dollar amounts

-• Flows split when income moves to multiple destinations (e.g., part to taxes, part to spending)
+• Flows split when income moves to multiple destinations (e.g., part to estimated income tax payments, part to general recurring expenses)

 • Narrower post-tax flows show true spendable income